 How much does an estate plan cost?
-It’s an important question.
-Fortunately, you can easily find the answer (specific to my services) in my Estate Plan Questionnaire (EPQ), available to all on my website.
+It’s an important question that you’ll rarely get a straight answer to.
+Fortunately, you can easily find the answer (specific to my services) here on this rate sheet.

 All parties benefit from transparent information regarding costs.
 You’re writing an estate plan so there are no surprises regarding your assets after death.
 Certainly, the last thing you want is to be surprised at the cost of estate planning documents while you’re living!